Top 20 JIRA Interview Questions and Answers

 f) There is also an option available to choose and edit the layout of your dashboard.

-Any particular Dashboard can be edited, copied, shared, delete from the Manage Dashboard section.
+Any particular Dashboard can be edited, copied, shared, or deleted from the Manage Dashboard section.

 Q #11) What do you mean by Scheduling an issue?

-Answer: Scheduling the issue means scheduling the work of issue for a particular ‘due date’.
+Answer: Scheduling an issue means scheduling the work of the issue for a particular ‘due date’.

-For this function to work, one must have ‘Schedule issue permission’ by JIRA Administrator.
+For this function to work, one must have ‘Schedule Issue Permission’ by the JIRA Administrator.
 In this case, a field with ‘Due Date’ is being populated.

 Q #12) Explain how particular project details are listed in JIRA.

-Answer: Every project has some main attributes which have to be displayed in the project summary.
+Answer: Every project has some main attributes that have to be displayed in the project summary.

-Please refer below screenshot of Project ‘STH_L’ summary page as your reference.
-Although not much activity has been done in this project but this image will give you a clear idea.
+Please refer to the below screenshot of Project ‘STH_L’ summary page for your reference.
+Although not much activity has been done on this project, this image will give you a clear idea.

 As you can see from the image, the middle display area of the page shows the ‘Activity’ screen containing details on the activities done on issues or project.